certifiedp/Marcgarimi/README.md

 npx hardhat test
 ```

-## 🌐 Deployed Demo

-You can access the live demo at: [https://tradez-demo.vercel.app](https://tradez-demo.vercel.app)

-## 🏆 Hackathon Judging

 ### Problem Statement

 Many DeFi trading interfaces are unnecessarily complex, with overwhelming UIs and complicated features that alienate new users.
 TradeZ addresses this by providing a minimalist trading experience focused on usability and transparency.